tkasarla/machine-learning-interview-questions/list_of_questions_machine_learning.md

 ## Learning Theory

-1. Describe bias and variance with examples.
+1. Describe bias and variance with examples. [[explained here]](https://ml.berkeley.edu/blog/2017/07/13/tutorial-4)
-1. What is Empirical Risk Minimization?
+1. What is Empirical Risk Minimization? [[explained]](https://people.cs.umass.edu/~domke/courses/sml2011/03optimization.pdf)
 1. What is Union bound and Hoeffding's inequality?
 1. Write the formulae for training error and generalization error.
 Point out the differences.
 1. State the uniform convergence theorem and derive it.